Holistic Treatments for Gum Disease

 Periodontal (gum) treatments at our holistic and biological dental practice with innovative technology can not only save you from severe dental damage and tooth loss, but it may also help reduce the risks of developing overall health problems that can be attributed to gum disease.

-Gum Disease
+Gum Disease Overview

-The gums are a complex system containing the bone, ligaments, and soft tissue to hold your teeth.
-This complex system is also referred to as the periodontium.
 When the periodontium is not healthy due to plaque and bacteria building up over time, it can cause tooth and gum damage, which ultimately could result in tooth loss and loss of bone in your jaw and skull.
-It can also put you at a serious health risk such as heart attack, diabetes, respiratory infections, and stroke because it is connected to the rest of your body via the blood vessels that carry valuable nutrients to your mouth.
-The stages of periodontal diseases range from simple inflammation (gingivitis) to severe periodontitis that results in major damage to the soft tissues and bone that support the teeth.
+Gum Disease is a progressive condition that begins with symptoms many disregard as normal.
+Tender, red, and bleeding gums are the first sign of gingivitis.
+As the disease progresses, gums become more damaged, pulling away from the teeth, which can become loose and even fall out.
+Knowing the common risk factors for gum disease, however, can help prevent this condition from harming your smile and health.
+It can also put you at a serious health risk, such as a heart attack, diabetes, respiratory infections, and stroke, because it is connected to the rest of your body via the blood vessels that carry valuable nutrients to your mouth.
+Many different types of periodontal (gum) disease may require different treatment approaches.
+The stages of gum disease range from simple inflammation (gingivitis) to severe periodontitis that results in major damage to the soft tissues and bone that support the teeth.
 In the worst cases, teeth are lost.

 Healthy Gum Vs. Gum Disease